trjb17/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-Note: Resources in this project Chat GPT was used Collaborator : Worked with Classmate Trevor Sandoval
+Note: Resources in this project Chat GPT was used;

+Collaborator : Worked with Classmate Trevor Sandoval